ed-marquez/hedera-tps-calculator/README.md

 ## 1. Fetch Block Data

 Every block on Hedera takes approximately 2 seconds.
-In our script, we're focusing on the last 5 blocks:
+In the script, we're focusing on the last 5 blocks:
 Data for the last 5 blocks is retrieved using Hedera's mirror node REST API:

 ```js